VForza/hello-world/README.md

 # hello-world
-My first GitHub Repository
+My first GitHub Repository.
-And I hope it's not the last
+And I hope not the last.